 Your Anxiety Levels

 While your mentally or physically-based sexual dysfunction may be causing you a great deal of anxiety, what you may not have realized is that anxiety may be one of its root causes.
-Find out more about what your symptoms mean about fighting your anxiety with my free anxiety test.

 Sex helps humans to relieve stress and feel better.
 At the same time, in most settings it is considered a taboo topic surrounded by insecurity, discomfort and the sense that talking about it is inappropriate.
 If you are having a mental or physical sex-related problem caused by anxiety, the idea of talking about and addressing the problem can be almost as stressful as the problem itself.